modelscope/FunASR/docs/deployment_matrix.md

 ### I want to try FunASR in five minutes

 Use the Python API from the README.
 It is the shortest route for validating installation, model download, device selection, and basic output shape.
+If you are unsure which model to start with, use the [model selection guide](./model_selection.md).

 ### I want a local replacement for cloud transcription